 The McHugh family business diversified and expanded under the direction of Jimmy McHugh.
 In 1962, Jimmy was instrumental in the design and development of the worlds first 6 axle truck truck crane carrier that had 3 steering axles and 3 drive axles.
 Jimmy McHugh decided that his new 6 axle crane carrier would be of a fabricated welded construction built with the newly developed USS T-1 steel, another one of the McHugh’s and worlds first.
 Jimmy McHugh was able to convince Bill Hendrickson of his idea and the crane carrier was manufactured by Hendrickson Truck of Lyons IL.
 Jimmy McHugh was also able to convince John Carrol the president at the American Hoist & Derrick Company, to supply a new 700 series American crane upper for Jimmy’s new crane carrier.
 This made Jimmy McHugh’s machine the world’s first 6 axle truck crane with a 100 ton lift capacity.

+Because of the great success of Jimmy McHugh’s 6 axle carrier, Bill Hendrickson of Hendrickson Truck and John Carrol of American Crane continued to work closely with Jimmy on the design and development of other never before built 6 axle cranes.
+In 1967 the first 6 axle truck crane with a 175 ton lift capacity was built, and in 1969 the first 6 axle truck crane with a 200 ton lift capacity was built.
 The McHugh’s also had other first built American cranes in their rigging and crane fleet that included.
 The first 900 series crawler crane with a 225 ton lift capacity, that had long Costalo type boom capabilities., and the first two 8440 model 4 axle 150 ton lift capacity truck cranes.
 Another innovative crane industry design of Jimmy McHugh is the McHugh Tip Head Section of crane boom.
 This boom is still sold today by the former American Hoist & Derrick Co. ( now TEREX ) when an order for this type of new OEM factory boom is placed.